bauzaar/gulp-zilla/README.md

 To use:

-Create a bower.json at the same level
+Create a bower.json into your project root

 ```json
 {